 h) Any person from selling or applying any pesticide, insecticide, or herbicide;

 i) Any person from engaging in bona fide scientific research which reasonably requires experimentation involving animals or commercial production of biologics or animal medicines;

-j) Any person from performing duties other than diagnosis, prescription, surgery, or initiating treatment under the direction and on-the-premises supervision of a licensed veterinarian who shall be responsible for such person’s performance;
+j) Any person from performing duties other than diagnosis, prescription, surgery, or initiating treatment under the direction and supervision of a licensed veterinarian who shall be responsible for such person’s performance;

 k) A veterinary student or veterinary student preceptor from performing those acts permitted by this article;